 The use of each of these sections is described below.

-When you first create a new scan, there are a couple of clauses already entered in the Scan Criteria Box.
+When you first create a new scan, there are a couple of clauses already entered in the Scan Editor Box.
 These represent default filters that are often used in scans, but you are free to modify or remove these criteria from your scan.
 Additional scan clauses can either be typed in by hand or inserted from the Scan Components area.

-If at any point you want to start over, clicking the Reset Criteria button below the Scan Criteria Box will clear all scan criteria out of the box and reset it to the default criteria.
+If at any point you want to start over, clicking the Reset Criteria button below the Scan Editor Box will clear all scan criteria out of the box and reset it to the default criteria.

 The Scan Components categories are listed below.
 For more details on the specific clauses and their syntax, please click the link to go to the appropriate section of the Scan Syntax Reference: